 Lemon can remove stains on plastic or wood cutting boards.
 Squeeze on the juice of one half, rub it in and let it sit for 20 minutes before rinsing.

-Who knew a lemon could do so much!
+Who knew there were so many uses for lemons!
 Lemons are good for your body inside and out, and good to have around the house.
 I hope you are now thoroughly convinced that lemons should be in your grocery cart!